Terms and conditions of use

 We may change this policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 By using our website, you’re agreeing to be bound by this policy.

-Any questions regarding our privacy practices should be sent by email to email@example.com or phoning 01344 882248.
+Our Data Protection Officer is Mandy Williams; any questions regarding our privacy practices should be sent to her by email to email@example.com or phoning 01344 882248.

 How do we collect information from you?

 We obtain information about you when you use our website, for example, when you contact us about services, to become a member or to make a donation.